sky-chaser-high/adobe-illustrator-scripts/README.md

 # <a name="relinkFileExtension.js">relinkFileExtension.js</a>

 ### Description
-This script is equivalent to InDesign's "Relink File Extension".
+This script is equivalent to InDesign's Links panel menu "Relink File Extension".

 ![InDesign's Relink File Extension](images/InDesign_Relink_File_Extension.png)

 ### Usage
 1. Run this script.
-   If you don't select an image, all images in the document will be targeted.
+   If you don't select an image, all images will be targeted in the document.
 2. Enter the extension at the prompt that appears.

 ![Relink File Extension](images/relinkFileExtension.png)

 ### Notes
 Place the relink files in the same place as the original files.
+When selecting an image, select the image on the artboard rather than the image in the links panel.
 Broken link files are not replaced.
 Embedded files are also not possible.